As we approach 2026, the energy is shifting dramatically. We are moving away from the…

 Weak vs strong Master Element

-Another confusion which we often see is the emphasis on the strength of the Master Element.
+Another source of confusion we often see is the emphasis on the strength of the Master Element.
 People naturally believe that Master Element should be strong and that a weak Master Element is not good.
-This kind of logic is not applicable to all Charts, and it often fails the reality test.
+This kind of logic does not apply to all Charts, and it often fails the reality test.
 Again, we have to look at the entire Chart and see is there good flow between Elements.
-We saw many great Charts where Master Element was fragile, but the rest of the Chart performed well, so the strength of ME became irrelevant.
+We observed many strong Charts in which Master Element was fragile, but the rest of the Chart performed well, so the strength of the ME became irrelevant.
 For example, Yang Metal and Yin Metal often work rather well without any support from Earth Element, because too much Earth might bury them, so they become useless.

-A strong Master Element usually represents strong physical characteristics and ability to handle Wealth and Power, but if Master Element is unable to do this on its own, another part of the Chart might act as a replacement.
+A strong Master Element typically denotes strong physical characteristics and the ability to handle Wealth and Power.
+Still, if Master Element is unable to do this on its own, another part of the Chart might act as a replacement.

-What we also have to consider are the combinations.
+We also have to consider the combinations.
 If Master Element creates, for example, a direct combination with Wealth or Power Character Component, it might need less power to utilize it.

-Combinations are a more elegant way to reach Wealth and Power because it usually means that the person has good connections, so people do things for them, without them being directly involved.
-For those people in high positions of power, chart connections are the key, without them, they might have a weak impact on people.
+Combinations are a more elegant way to attain Wealth and Power because they usually indicate that the person has strong connections, so others do things for them without their direct involvement.
+For those in positions of power, Chart connections are key; without them, they may have a weak impact on others.

-But that is another topic, combinations between Components will be covered in some other post.
+However, that is another topic; combinations of Components will be covered in a separate post.